elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The “in” operator is used to check if a property exists or loop over object properties.
-Using it to compare against undefined can have less than truthy results.</div><br />
+  <div><strong>Interview Response:</strong> The "in" operator checks for property existence, including inherited properties.
+Comparing against undefined won't detect a property explicitly set to undefined.</div><br />
   <div><strong>Note:</strong> We should not use the "in" operator to loop over arrays; not a recommended approach.
   </div><br />
   <div><strong>Technical Answer:</strong>The comparison with undefined, on the other hand, works most of the time.
 However, there is one exception where it fails yet "in" works ideally.
 We may use the "in" operator to check if a property exists.